PeepalFarm/peepalfarm.github.io/markdown/positions.md

 * You don't have to live at the farm.
 You can find accomodation in the village, or in Dharamsala or other nearby areas and commute.
 * Need based stipend available.

-## Promotion manager
+## "Guerilla" activist

-You need to have a background in perception management.
-You will be responsible for conducting awareness campaigns and helping with adoptions.
+You need to have a background in some form of perception management (religion, advertising, PR, government propoganda, ex army etc).
+You will be responsible for planning and conducting awareness campaigns and helping with adoptions.

 * You don't have to live at the farm.
 You can find accomodation in the village, or in Dharamsala or other nearby areas and commute.
 * Need based stipend available.